StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 ## Step 6: Create Cassandra and Elasticsearch snapshots

-Now we're going to create snapshots of both your database and search index simultaneously.
+Now you'll create snapshots of both your database and search index simultaneously.
 The script captures snapshots from one node, since data is fully replicated, then packages both into separate .tar archives for safe storage.

 ### 1. Prepare the backup script